mborecki/phaser3-typescript-template/README.md

-# Phaser skeleton w/ TypeScript and WebPack
+# Phaser3 template w/ TypeScript and WebPack - WIP

-##About

 A simple example using Phaser with TypeScript and WebPack.
-Based on [heathkit/phaser-typescript-webpack-starter](https://github.com/mgiambalvo/phaser-typescript-webpack-starter)

-## Added
+# Specs

-* Phaser 2.9.1
+* Phaser 3.1.2

-* Testing: jest + ts-jest
+# Problems/Issues

+* `/src/scenes/*.ts` - I have to set `this.game` and `this.sys.settings.key` manualy because....
+* `/src/scenes/boot.ts#preload` - I have to set xhrConfig manualy because type definitions force me to do this.

+# How to use?

 ## Setup